erewok/talks/monads_for_fp_talk_2017/talk.md

 - Read files
 - Write files

-This was a kind of problem.
+This was a kind of a problem.
 We'll call this "Haskell's side effect problem."

 ## Monads Paper Section 1: Introduction

 Monads were a useful abstraction that *helped to solve the "side effect problem"* among other problems.

+- Origin in Category Theory
 - Wadler was inspired by Eugenio Moggi's work on monads
 - Monads are used to "integrate impure effects into pure functional languages"

-Category Theory also makes other appearances in Haskell: Functor, Applicative, Monad, Monoid, etc.
+(Category Theory also makes other appearances in Haskell: Functor, Applicative, Monad, Monoid, etc.)

 ## Section 2: Evaluating Monads